Did you know?

 Jobs – Spain expand

 Having a job brings many important benefits, including: providing a source of income, improving social inclusion, fulfilling one’s own aspirations, building self-esteem and developing skills and competencies.
-In Spain, around 58% of the working-age population aged 15 to 64 has a paid job.
-This figure is lower than the OECD employment average of 66%.
+In Spain, around 56% of the working-age population aged 15 to 64 has a paid job.
+This figure is much lower than the OECD employment average of 65% and one of the lowest figures in the OECD.
+Employment rates are generally higher for individuals with a higher level of education; in Spain an estimated 74% of individuals with at least a tertiary education have a paid job, compared with an estimated 49% for those without an upper secondary education.
+This 25 percentage point difference is lower than the OECD average of 33 percentage points and suggests the job market in Spain is relatively inclusive.

 Women are still less likely than men to participate in the labour market.
-In Spain, 53% of women have jobs.
-This is less than the OECD average of 60% and less than the 64% employment rate of men in Spain.
-This 11 percentage point gender difference is slightly below the 12 percentage point OECD average difference and suggests Spain could further improve employment opportunities for women but has generally been successful in addressing the constraints and barriers women face accessing work.
+In Spain, 51% of women have jobs.
+This is less than the OECD average of 57% and less than the 61% employment rate of men in Spain.
+This 10 percentage point gender difference is below the 16 percentage point OECD average difference and suggests Spain could further improve employment opportunities for women but has generally been successful in addressing the constraints and barriers women face accessing work.

-Young people in Spain, aged 15-24, are facing important difficulties, with an unemployment rate of 46.4% much higher than the OECD average of 16.2% and the highest rate in the OECD.
+Young people in Spain, aged 15-24, are facing important difficulties, with an unemployment rate of 53.2% much higher than the OECD average of 16.3% and one of the highest rates in the OECD.

 Unemployed persons are defined as those who are not currently working but are willing to do so and actively searching for work.
 Long-term unemployment can have a large negative effect on feelings of well-being and self-worth and result in a loss of skills, further reducing employability.
-In Spain, the percentage of the labour force that has been unemployed for a year or longer is currently at nearly 9.0%, nearly three times the OECD average and the highest rate in the OECD where average unemployment is of 3.0%.
+In Spain, the percentage of the labour force that has been unemployed for a year or longer is currently at 11.1%, much higher than the OECD average of 2.7%.
 There is little difference on average between men and women in the OECD area when it comes to long-term unemployment.
-In Spain, however, the difference is relatively high with an unemployment rate of 8.6% for men and 9.5% for women.
+In Spain, however, the difference is relatively high with an unemployment rate of 10.8% for men and 11.6% for women.

 The wages and other monetary benefits that come with employment are an important aspect of job quality.
-In Spain, people earn 34 769 US dollars per year on average, slightly more than the OECD average of 34 466 USD.
+In Spain, people earn 34 747 US dollars per year on average, less than the OECD average of 41 010 USD.
 Not everyone earns that amount however.
-Whereas the top 20% of the population earn 47 165 USD per year, the bottom 20% live on 21 065 USD per year.
+Whereas the top 20% of the population earn an estimated 46 387 USD per year, the bottom 20% live on an estimated 21 235 USD per year.

 More ResourcesWell‑being in the workplace: Measuring job quality